Laws of Exponents in Algebra – Simple Rules with Examples

 6. Zero Exponent Rule

-Any non-zero number raised to the power zero equals 1.
+Any number (except zero) raised to the power of zero equals 1.

 Rule: